chiragakunosensei/Lab_1/README.md

 4. A map showing the 5 schools and the 4 neighborhoods that meet the criteria, overlain on a map of all the neighborhoods and schools.

-The **Introduction** section should state the research objective and the relevant criteria for selecting the neighborhoods and schools.

-The **Data and Methods** section should state the data sets used in the analysis, from where those data were acquired, and the GIS operations employed.

-The **Results** section should state the results (i.e. the neighborhoods that meet the criteria, as well as the four pieces of information listed directly above).
-The final map should be cited in the text here (e.g. Figure 1).

-The **Discussion** section should state an interpretation of the results (i.e. do these neighborhoods tend to concentrate in certain regions of Philadelphia, how can this information be used to improve bike network access for students, etc.), limitations of the analysis, and how the analysis could be improved or expanded.

-The **Tables and Figures** section should contain the map of the selected schools and neighborhoods noted above, with a caption.
-The map should be cited in the text.

 ## Getting Started

 All the data and operations you need to complete this assignment are